iliareshetov/account-hub/README.md

 ### Demo Project Deployed on Amazon Lightsail
-You can access the demo project by following this link: http://16.170.25.181/
+**NOTE: Project runs off http please make sure your browser doesn't append https automatically** You can access the demo project by following this link: http://16.170.25.181/

 ### Running the Project Locally